Skip to main content

 • Understand virtual learning technologies

-It's also important to a university and SMEs to add elements of hands-on learning, so that students can better understand course content – and even implement it into their own classroom right away.
+It's also important to add elements of hands-on learning, so that students can better understand course content — and even implement it in their own classrooms right away.

 "Our learners can try out ideas and approaches in the safety of our classroom environment while getting input and feedback from classmates via thoughtful discussions or faculty who work in the field," Hoban said.